vyos/vyos-documentation/docs/configuration/container/index.rst

       set container name mysql-server image quay.io/mysql:8.0

+.. cfgcmd:: set container name <name> entrypoint <entrypoint>

+   Override the default entrypoint from the image for a container.

+.. cfgcmd:: set container name <name> command <command>

+    Override the default command from the image for a container.

+.. cfgcmd:: set container name <name> arguments <arguments>

+    Set the command arguments for a container.

+.. cfgcmd:: set container name <name> uid <userid>
+.. cfgcmd:: set container name <name> gid <groupid>

+    Set user ID and/or group ID a container will run as.

+.. cfgcmd:: set container name <name> host-name <hostname>

+    Set the host name for a container.

 .. cfgcmd:: set container name <name> allow-host-networks

     Allow host networking in a container.
 The network stack of the container is